jacoborus/estilo/README.md

 - [x] Move terminal.yml down to estilo folder (remove addons folder)
 - [x] Render estilo.yml from a .hbs
 - [ ] Rename estilo folder
-- [ ] Allow to create projects adding all the available templates at once
 - [ ] Do not print terminal colors if terminal template is not complete
 - [ ] Palettes can import colors from a main palette
 - [ ] Add update notifier